gonsalgealmeida/Portfolio_Stock_Allocation_for_algorithemic_trading/README.md

 |             ('XOM'| 13)]|

-#Constructed the portfolio allocation( maximing return for a given volatility=15%,with L2 regularisation)
+#Constructed the portfolio allocation( maximizing return for a given volatility=15%,with L2 regularization)

 |[('AAPL'| 0.03212)| |
 |:----|:----|:----|